Instagram etiquette for business

 ✓ Do capitalise on your bio

 Not only is your bio the first thing people see, it’s also the only spot for links in your Instagram account.
 Are you taking advantage of it?
 Use this space to encourage your visitors to take further action and send them somewhere valuable.
-Maybe you want to promote a new service offering, a product launch, or a new blog post– send them directly there.
+Maybe you want to promote a new service offering, a job, a product launch, or a new blog post– send them directly there.
 When sharing content on your feed, use a call to action (CTA) to make followers aware of what you’re promoting in your bio.
 Making the most of your Instagram bio is a great way to drive traffic to your website.

 We use our bio to drive traffic to our latest blog post